-Welcome to the Official UNSW Student Branch of the AIAA.
+Welcome to the official American Institute of Aeronautics and Astronautics University of New South Wales Student Branch - AIAA UNSW.
 We are the society for all students of Aerospace engineering at the university, as well as open to anyone interested in the industry.

 Our Friends at the Sydney Branch of the Royal Aeronautical Society are returning to UNSW for the first time in a year with an unmissable event on the science behind the search for the missing MH370 aircraft.

 Hear the details of the ground breaking science that was involved and was progressively evolved during the search and the ongoing analysis with refinements to drift modelling and signals analysis.

 The AIAA University of Sydney Student Branch (USSB) is again hosting its biennial Canberra Tour and we are invited!
 Join us for a weekend away and visit some of the key aerospace facilities in Canberra, including NASA's Canberra Deep Space Communication Complex and Australian Transport Safety Bureau (ATSB) presentation/tour among others.
 Tickets start at only $150 for AIAA members for the weekend including transport, accommodation plus breakfast and lunch on each day.

 Applications are now open for the 2017 Qantas Engineering Winter School Program.
 This is an amazing opportunity for aerospace students to apply their skills, develop connections and contribute to such an iconic Australian company.

 This six month paid program (which can also cover your UNSW industrial training requirements) is based at the Mascot HQ office and will run from Monday 24th July, 2017 until Thursday 25th January, 2018.

 Have the last blast with AIAA UNSW and your fellow aeroheads before we plunge into the upper examosphere for the next few weeks! $15 for Arc members through AIAA UNSW – limited number of tickets so get in quick!